Hasuzawa/anime_lister/README.md

 <ul>
     <li>Connected to API using Apollo on POST method.
 It seems the head does not need to be set manually this time.</li>
     <li>I have included some animation that would shift HTML elements around.
 I am not sure how it would look in the end product.
+    <li>As I expected, the transformations due to animation is causing some performance issue.
+I should probably turn off
+        unnecessary transitory stylings and focus only on the start and end state.</li>
+    <li>implemented y-scroll progress indicator.
+That was more laborious than I have first thought.
+I have experience with
+        vector art and .svg.
+But to not draw but code it is an entirely different process.
 </ul>